 This problem is not something that is connected solely to working from home.
-Creatives have had issues with inspiration all the time, as it is so amorphous.
+Graphic designers and basically all creative team members have had issues with inspiration all the time, as it is so amorphous.
 However, with the current situation, you are not just working from home – you are also self-isolating.
 This adds another layer to being less inspired.
 A lot of people find it hard to find a creative impulse from the same environment, others need constant social interaction, and some feel overwhelmed by the news.

 If you have usually gained inspiration from external sources, try bringing them into your mundane life.
 At the 1.5 meters distance, of course.
 For example, your ultimate idea source has always been nature and greenery.
 How to bring that to your apartment?
 Plants, National Geographic documentaries, and books on garden design.

 Side Note: If you are feeling stressed at this time in life, please, take a break if you can and need to do so!
 Check these booklets from the World Health Organization on how to cope with stress during coronavirus – for adults and children.